This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 When I was finished weeding, the design looked like this.

 My design was ready to be ironed on, so I pre-heated my Easy Press 2 based on this Easy Press Heat Guide.
-For my materials, I needed a temperature of 315° and a press time of 30 seconds.
+I needed a temperature of 315° and a press time of 30 seconds for my materials.

 I laid my shirt on the Easy Press Mat (you could also use a towel) and pre-heated the t-shirt briefly with the Easy Press.
 Next, I positioned my Vacation Mode t-shirt design (liner side up) on the tshirt and pressed it for 30 seconds using gentle pressure.
 Then, I flipped it over and pressed on the reverse side of the shirt for 15 seconds.